trcwm/Speech256/verilog/filter/results.md

 -    205
 -    205

-Note that there might be a few +/- 1 round-off errors.
+Note that may be a few +/- 1 round-off errors.